orontee/argosir/README.rst

 argosir
 ========

-Control a Mopidy server through an s.m.s.l A8 remote control.
+Control a Mopidy server through a s.m.s.l A8 remote control.

 It's made of two simple components: